PDLT-University-of-York/test-split-site/docs/other-tools/padlet.md

     </figcaption>Padlet reworked as an Ultra Discussion</figcaption>
     </figure>

-### Discussion board/Q&A forum
+### Asynchronous discussion board or Q&A forum

 Padlet is often used to facilitate anonymous discussion boards or to collect anonymous questions.
-These often use the *Wall* or *Grid* layouts.
+These often use the **Wall** or **Grid** layouts.
 Posts and replies are visible to other students.
 Example uses include:

 - asynchronous student discussion of seminar questions
 - collecting questions about module content or assessment

 #### Example Padlet: Anonymous module Q&A

-This *Week 1 Q&A* Padlet uses the *Wall* format to allow students to submit questions anonymously (to other students and also to the lecturer).
+This *Week 1 Q&A* Padlet uses the **Wall** format to allow students to submit questions anonymously (to other students and also to the lecturer).
 Students post their question and the lecturer comments on it to reply.
 Students can also comment on posts if they wish.

 <figure markdown>
 ![Anonymous questions (eg. Where is the lecture recording?
 What question types are in the exam), each with a response from the lecturer](images/padlet-discussion.png)
 <figcaption>Example: a Wall Padlet for anonymous Q&A</figcaption>
 </figure>

 ???
-Abstract "Alternate tool: Ultra Discussion (within Ultra VLE sites)"
+Abstract "Alternative tool: Ultra Discussion (within Ultra VLE sites)"

     - The [Ultra Discussion tool](../ultra/discussions.md) can be used for discussion boards and Q&A forums.
     - Requires an Ultra VLE site accessible to the participants (eg. a module site).
 All enrolled users can access the Discussion, post and read other contributions.